FEATURE-Silicon Valley: The rise of the adolescent CEOs

 Andreessen and other venture capitalists say the entrepreneurs they fund at 18 or 19 typically have been prepping for years -- learning computer code, taking on ambitious freelance projects and educating themselves on the Internet.

-Some are self-consciously molding themselves in the image of Facebook founder Mark Zuckerberg, 27, who created computer games as a child and took a graduate-level computer course by his early teens.
+Some are self-consciously molding themselves in the image of Facebook founder Mark Zuckerberg, 27, who created computer games as a child and was taking a graduate-level computer course by his early teens.

 "If I'm going to write that big a check, I'm going to invest in people who've done it before," he said.
 "But if you look at it as, 'Hey, I'm going to raise $500,000,' there's a lot of ways to raise that."